-California grants the authority to use the title "Structural Engineer" to licensed Civil Engineers who meet all licensure requirements including passing the required examination.
+California grants the authority to use the title "Structural Engineer" to licensed Civil Engineers who meet all licensure requirements including passing the required exam.

 The following instructions summarize the requirements for licensure as a Structural Engineer, but they are not intended to apply to every situation.
 The applicant is responsible for complying with the current requirements of the Professional Engineers Act and the Board Rules and Regulations.
 If conflicts arise, the Professional Engineers Act will take precedence.